sure-fire/HDBitT_hdmi_extender/README.md

 ### First boot

 When the transmitter boots, it tries to get an IP via DHCP, but falls back to 192.168.1.238.
+A few gratuitous ARP requests give away the transmitter's IP address.

+The second stage is to join three mutlicast groups:
+ - `239.255.42.42` is used to transmit the video signal to the receivers
+ - `228.67.43.91` is used to transmit a host identifier.
+In my case, the host an 11-byte string: "hostIdTest"
+ - `224.0.0.1` is not used, and is likely left over from example multicast code.

-It also sends out a bit of IGMP/multicast control traffic before it begins transmitting the video stream via UDP multicast to 239.255.42.42:5004.
-The packets are consistently 1370 bytes, regardless of whether it has an HDMI signal.
+The third stage is to begin transmitting the video stream via UDP multicast to 239.255.42.42:5004.
+Note that the packets are sent regardless of whether there is a receiver.
+The packets are consistently 1370 bytes, regardless of whether the transmitter has an HDMI input signal.

-The transmitter responds to pings on 192.168.1.238.
+Out of the box, the transmitter responds to pings and web requests on 192.168.1.238.

 A packet capture spanning from the first boot of the transmitter and including about 5 seconds of video, is available [here](2016-07-15 00_16_11 - first_boot.pcapng)